core-wg/oscore/draft-ietf-core-object-security.md

 * salt is the Master Salt as defined above
 * IKM is the Master Secret is defined above
-* info is a serialized CBOR array consisting of:
+* info is a CBOR array consisting of:

 ~~~~~~~~~~~ CDDL
    info = [